 It definitely wasn’t on my list of things to do, but it was a nice little task that totally took my mind off that long list of must-dos.
 And boy oh boy did that work.

 You see, in that little chest of drawers, I had stuffed all my bits of lace and ribbon, and pretty little fabric scraps.
 And there are two drawers filled to the brim with buttons and little pretties.
-So I found myself sorting out all those pretty little dodads and marveling at how lovely all those colors look together.
+So I found myself sorting out all those pretty little doodads and marveling at how lovely all those colors looked together.

 For the next hours, I was lost.
 Lost in craft heaven.